Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

-"CoC7.RollNamedSkill": "Roll {name} skill", "CoC7.SANSameLossAsMythosGain": "Sanity loss equal to Cthulhu Mythos gain", "CoC7.SelectActor": "Select", "CoC7.Settings.PulpRules.All": "All", "CoC7.Settings.PulpRules.None": "None", "CoC7.Settings.PulpRules.Some": "Partial",
+"CoC7.RollNamedSkill": "Roll {name} skill", "CoC7.SANSameLossAsMythosGain": "Sanity loss equal to Cthulhu Mythos gain", "CoC7.SelectActor": "Select", "CoC7.Settings.AllowPushFumbles.Hint": "If a roll is pushable and the result was a fumble after dealing with the fumble consequences, allow the roll to be pushed.", "CoC7.Settings.AllowPushFumbles.Name": "Allow fumbles to be pushed", "CoC7.Settings.PulpRules.All": "All", "CoC7.Settings.PulpRules.None": "None", "CoC7.Settings.PulpRules.Some": "Partial",